Rowena Hill

-Life and career
+Early life and education

 Rowena Mary Hill was born in Cardiff in 1938.
 Her mother was Jean Hill and her father, Edward Hill.
 Her family emigrated from England to New Zealand when she was seven years old.
 She studied French and German at University and travelled around Europe after graduating.

+Career

 In Italy, while translating the diaries of Bernard Berenson, she met Jose Fajardo, a Venezuelan sculptor.
 They lived together for some ten years and had two children, Andres, born in 1962, and Cecilia, born in 1963.
 After ending the relationship, Hill emigrated to Venezuela in 1975.
 Hill continued her translation work in Venezuela.
 She wrote articles for the Anima mundi column of the literary section of the El Universal newspaper.
 Her poems, essays and translations have appeared in Venezuelan, Colombian, Indian and US publications.
 She has written poems in Italian, Spanish and English, the ideas and words sometimes coming in one language, sometimes in another, so that she sometimes has two different language versions of the same poem.
 Hill taught English Literature at the Universidad de Los Andes in Mérida, Venezuela.
 She gained a university scholarship which she took in the south of India at the University of Mysore.
 On her return she published some translations of Indian writing.

 Hill has been based in Venezuela for more than forty years.
 She has published five books of poems in Spanish and has translated into English the work of some of Venezuela's best known poets including Rafael Cadenas, Eugenio Montejo and Yolanda Pantin.